MicrosoftEduIndustry/STS/Document/School Survey Deployment Guide.md

     > **NOTE:** If you change the Group name to be something other than SchoolSurveyAdmin you’ll have to update it in Power App.

-6. Add a description if you like.
+6. Add a description if preferred (optional).
 7. You can also add members to this group in this dialog or add them after the group is created.

     ![](media/488a165dd3ec0734004f6160b9740472.png)